FBI fires Peter Strzok, agent who sent anti-Trump text messages

 Peter Strzok, the FBI agent who exchanged anti-Trump text messages with his coworker girlfriend, has been fired, his lawyer said Monday.

-Last summer, he was removed from the Russia inquiry by special counsel Robert Mueller last summer when Justice Department Inspector General Michael Horowitz discovered texts between Strzok and former FBI attorney Lisa Page disparaging then-candidate Donald Trump in 2016.
+Last summer, Strzok was removed from the Russia inquiry by special counsel Robert Mueller when Justice Department Inspector General Michael Horowitz discovered texts between Strzok and former FBI attorney Lisa Page disparaging then-candidate Trump in 2016.

+Trump has often pointed to Strzok's and Page's text messages to attack the special counsel's Russia probe, which he contends is a "witch hunt" and is biased against him.

+On Monday, Trump welcomed Strzok's firing and suggested the Mueller probe should be dropped.

 In a statement provided to USA TODAY, attorney Aitan Goelman said the FBI deputy director overruled the bureau's Office of Personal Responsibility and "departed from established precedent" by firing Strzok on Friday.